-Major Facilities Guide: NSF 19-68 (September 2019) 4.2.5 Budget Contingency Planning for the Construction Stage normally hold a management reserve for a specific project as part of the TPC.
+In contrast, "Management Reserve" is often used by industry and other organizations to cover the unforeseen risks, or the "unknown unknowns."
+Except in rare circumstances, NSF does not normally hold a management reserve for a specific project as part of the TPC.
 As a result, the Directorate is responsible for the first 10% of costs which exceed the authorized TPC.
 To mitigate this risk, the project's prioritized and time-phased de-scoping plan should equal at least 10% of the baseline budget when established at PDR.
 The ability to de-scope varies widely by project and the impacts on the eventual scientific capabilities of the facility will also vary.
 The scope contingency should be well considered and strive to minimize negative impacts.
 The Directorate may also choose to cover the cost overrun from programmatic funding (and increase the TPC) in lieu of de-scoping if it deems the science-support capabilities of the facility would be too severely impacted.
 See Section 2.4.1 of this Guide for required approvals.